-In 1999, we focused our efforts on mapping a great variety of private and institutional collections in the Czech Republic and abroad, of Kapralova's scores, correspondence, and other Kapralova related documents, and collecting copies of these documents for the Society's archive.
-Over the next years, we will continue identifying important source materials and publishing their bibliography and other pertinent details on our website so that this information is available to scholars and anyone interested in furthering Kapralova Research.
+In 1999, we focused our efforts on mapping a variety of private and institutional archives and on collecting copies of Kapralova's scores, correspondence and other documents for the Society's archive.
+Over the next years, we will continue to identify important source materials and will publish their bibliography and other details on our website so that this information is available to scholars and anyone interested in furthering Kapralova Research.

 In 1999, Kapralova's music delighted audiences in the Czech Republic, Great Britain, Japan, Mexico, Switzerland, and the United States.
-We would like to take this opportunity to thank the following artists who so ably promoted her music: Tomas Visek, Sabina Vajdova, Zuzana Fiserova and North Bohemian Philharmonic Orchestra under the baton of Christopher Campestrini, Ars Cameralis, M.Barta, Beata Zadrapova, Renata Ardasevova, Mari Tokuda, Kanako Endo, Patricia Garcia Torres and Orquesta de Camara de Bellas Artes under the baton of Gisele Ben-Dor, Phillipa Dames-Longworth and Stephen Gutman.
+We would like to take this opportunity to thank the following artists who promoted the composer's music: Tomas Visek, Sabina Vajdova, Zuzana Fiserova and North Bohemian Philharmonic Orchestra under the baton of Christopher Campestrini, Ars Cameralis, M.Barta, Beata Zadrapova, Renata Ardasevova, Mari Tokuda, Kanako Endo, Patricia Garcia Torres and Orquesta de Camara de Bellas Artes under the baton of Gisele Ben-Dor, Phillipa Dames-Longworth and Stephen Gutman.

 women in music

-Finally, we would like to thank our partners, friends, and all those others who have assisted our work in 1999: Jindra Bartova, David Bloch, Zdenek Cupak, Harry-Imre Dijkstra, Erik Entwistle, Jarmila Gabrielova, Eugene Gates, Ludmila Hatrick, Peter Herbert, Alena and Josef Kapral, Antonin Kubalek, Jiri Macek, Jonathan Magee, Graham Melville-Mason, Jaroslav Mihule, Vera Rudolfova, Jan Smaczny, Kass Sunderji, Gregory Terian, Mari Tokuda, Tomas Visek, Matthias Wurz, and Chris Zappala.Report prepared by Karla Hartl, Chair, The Kapralova Society.
+Finally, we would like to thank our partners, friends, and all the others who have assisted our work in 1999: Jindra Bartova, David Bloch, Zdenek Cupak, Harry-Imre Dijkstra, Erik Entwistle, Jarmila Gabrielova, Eugene Gates, Ludmila Hatrick, Peter Herbert, Alena and Josef Kapral, Antonin Kubalek, Jiri Macek, Jonathan Magee, Graham Melville-Mason, Jaroslav Mihule, Vera Rudolfova, Jan Smaczny, Kass Sunderji, Gregory Terian, Mari Tokuda, Tomas Visek, Matthias Wurz, and Chris Zappala.Report prepared by Karla Hartl, Chair, The Kapralova Society.
 Toronto, March 2000.